FrameworkComputer/Framework-Laptop-13/README.md

 ## License

-Expansion Cards © 2022 by Framework Computer Inc is licensed under CC BY 4.0.
+Mainboard © 2022 by Framework Computer Inc is licensed under CC BY 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/

 ## Mechanical